 Here, he rolled dirt between his fingers to check if plants needed more rain or sun.
 He protected roots through harsh winters, so plants could be reborn in the spring.
 He trimmed flowers, spread soil, studied life cycles.
-And it was in this very place that George’s love of nature sprouted into something so much more—his future.
+And it was in this very place that George’s love of nature and farms sprouted into something so much more—his future.

 Above the Rim by Jen Bryant

 Hall-of-famer Elgin Baylor was one of basketball’s all-time-greatest players—an innovative athlete, team player, and quiet force for change.
 One of the first professional African-American players, he inspired others on and off the court.
 But when traveling for away games, many hotels and restaurants turned Elgin away because he was black.
 One night, Elgin had enough and staged a one-man protest that captured the attention of the press, the public, and the NBA.

 Louis Braille was just five years old when he lost his sight.
 He was a clever boy, determined to live like everyone else, and what he wanted more than anything was to be able to read.
 Even at the school for the blind in Paris, there were no books for him.
 And so he invented his own alphabet—a whole new system for writing that could be read by touch.
 A system so ingenious that it is still used by the blind community today.
 An excellent book for studying people with disabilities.

 A man, his burros, and his books bring joy to children in remote Colombian villages in this inspiring book based on a true story by celebrated picture book creator Jeanette Winter.

 Luis loves to read, but soon his house in Colombia is so full of books there’s barely room for the family.
 What to do?
 Then he comes up with the perfect solution—a traveling library!
 He buys two donkeys—Alfa and Beto—and travels with them throughout the land, bringing books and reading to the children in faraway villages.